INTRODUCTION TO BIOCHEMISTRY: A TEACHER’S COMPREHENSIVE GUIDE

 Biochemistry is closely linked with various branches of pharmaceutical sciences.
 Its scope in pharmacy includes:

-- Pharmacokinetics and Pharmacodynamics: Explains drug absorption, distribution, metabolism, excretion, and mechanism of action.
+- Pharmacokinetics and Pharmacodynamics: Biochemistry explains drug absorption, distribution, metabolism, excretion, and mechanism of action.
+This knowledge is essential for determining the correct dose, route of administration, and dosing interval for any drug.

-- Toxicology: Studies the harmful effects of drugs and chemicals at the molecular level.
+- Toxicology: Biochemistry studies the harmful effects of drugs and chemicals at the molecular level.
+Understanding how toxins interact with biomolecules is essential for preventing and treating poisoning.

-- Biotechnology: Supports genetic engineering and production of therapeutic proteins and vaccines.
+- Biotechnology: Biochemistry supports genetic engineering and the production of therapeutic proteins and vaccines.
+Recombinant insulin, monoclonal antibodies, and mRNA vaccines are all products of biochemical research.

-- Personalized Medicine: Helps tailor drug therapy based on genetic and biochemical variations among patients.
+- Personalized Medicine: Biochemistry helps tailor drug therapy based on genetic and biochemical variations among patients.
+This approach, known as pharmacogenomics, is revolutionizing healthcare by making treatments more effective and reducing adverse effects.

 1. What is biochemistry in simple words?